Or: Why there’s nothing wrong with listening to Romance audiobooks…

 On Being a Romance Reader

 As a romance audiobook listener, I sometimes feel like I’m not viewed as a “real reader”.
-If you ever shared this experience, please read on.
+If you ever shared this experience and/or want to know what this has to do with feminism, please read on.

 I get the impression that many people believe the following: